BertrandBev/code_field/README.md

   this.theme,
   this.patternMap,
   this.stringMap,
+  this.params = const EditorParams(),
+  this.modifiers = const <CodeModifier>[
+    const IntendModifier(),
+    const CloseBlockModifier(),
+    const TabModifier(),
+  ],
 })
 ```

 ## Limitations

 - Autocomplete disabling on android [doesn't work yet](https://github.com/flutter/flutter/issues/71679)
-- The TextField cursor doesn't seem to be handling space keys properly on the web platform.
+- The TextField cursor doesn't seem to be handling space inputs properly on the web platform.
 Pending issue resolution